 The water stays clean and clear usually.
 If you occasionally see signs of algae, clean the jar and change water.

-Can you grow avocado trees indoors and outdoors?
+Can you grow avocado trees indoors?

 Avocados are subtropical trees, so most of them do not like temperatures below 32F.
 The cold hardy varieties such as Fuerte or Bacon will grow outside down to USDA cold hardiness zone 8.
 You can also grow potted avocado trees in a greenhouse in colder climates.